Boundedness of hyperbolic varieties: A non-Archimedean Kobayashi pseudo-metric for constant -analytic varieties

 \subsection{A non-Archimedean analogue of pseudo-Kobayashi hyperbolicity}

 To conclude this section, we define a notion of hyperbolicity related to the $K$-Kobayashi pseudo-metric.

-\begin{definition} We say that $X_K^{\an}$ is \cdef{$K$-Lea hyperbolic} (or:~\cdef{$K$-analytically Kobayashi hyperbolic}) if the $K$-Kobayashi pseudo-metric $d_{X_K^{\an}}$ is a metric for every choice of permissible open cover and labeling on every integral closed constant subvariety such that $d_{X_K^{\an}}$ is continuous. \end{definition}
+\begin{definition} We say that $X_K^{\an}$ is \cdef{$K$-Lea hyperbolic} (or:~\cdef{$K$-analytically Kobayashi hyperbolic}) if the $K$-Kobayashi pseudo-metric $d_{X_K^{\an},\uusV}$ is a metric with respect to every choice $\uusV$ of permissible cover and labeling on every constant $K$-analytic subvariety. \end{definition}

-We can easily define the ``pseudoification" of $K$-Lea hyperbolic.
+We can easily define the ``pseudoification'' of $K$-Lea hyperbolic.